 Now look at the terminator on Titan’s surface.
 The terminator should vanish approximately as , and therefore, should have a visible kink at .
 In fact, a sharp terminator is one of the five major clues of linear lighting that I identified in my talk on physically based shading.

 However, in the original image as published on the NASA website (shown on the left) there is no kink.
 Instead, the image looks like the terminator vanishes as , indicative of a missing gamma correction.
 If we apply this correction so that the published albedo values of Saturn and Titan are in better agreement (Saturn should be roundabout twice as bright as Titan and not 4 times as bright), we arrive at the image on the right, which again should be more representative of the natural scene.

 This post is not meant to be a rant.
 I totally applaud the work of the people that give us these images in the first place, and I can totally imagine how in a large organisation these things might fall under the bus when files change hands multiple times between departments, or might even be intentional decisions.

-However, for computer graphics research, such as I have done for atmospheric scattering and space games in general, I have in the past used NASA images as a reference without giving it much thought.
+However, for computer graphics research, such as I have done for atmospheric scattering and space games in general, I have in the past used NASA images as artistic reference without giving it much thought.
 As it turns out, one needs to be extra careful and critical in doing so.